We’ve got a lot of rock here at NROCKS, and only so much of it is included on our Via Ferrata!

 Can I bring my own gear / Can I get a discount for bringing my own gear?

-You can bring a GoPro or camera and NROCKS can provide a helmet with a GoPro mount on it, but unfortunately cannot allow you to use your own helmet or harness.
-We appreciate and understand the desire and preference of using your own gear if you have it, but in order to comply with our insurance policy, we require everyone who comes to experience the Via Ferrata at Nelson Rocks to use the gear that is supplied by staff.
+You can bring a GoPro or camera and NROCKS can provide a helmet with a GoPro mount on it, but unfortunately we cannot allow you to use your own helmet or harness.
+We appreciate and understand the desire and preference of using your own gear if you have it, but in order to comply with our insurance policy, we require everyone who comes to experience any of the activities offered at Nelson Rocks to use the gear that is supplied by staff.

 What should I bring?